How to Choose the Best Weighing Scales for Farming

 pallet beams can be combined with weighing platforms to form effective cattle weighing scales. large platforms can be placed on top of these beams to weigh small livestock such as lambs, calves and goats when selling by weight at farmers' markets.

-The advantages of pallet beams over other weighing equipment is that they provide a portable solution that is convenient and adaptable.
+The advantages of pallet beams over other weighing equipment are that they provide a portable solution that is convenient and adaptable.
 In addition, larger weighing platforms can be used for weighing several animals at once.

 Platform scales/ floor scales are structurally different from pallet beams, but work in a similar way.
 They can be conveniently placed on floors without the need to lift animals for weighing.
 Platform scales can come with dynamic animal weighing features that take imprints of animals to calculate an average weight - Ideal for weighing small, fast moving animals such as poultry.
 In addition, floor scales can be used to weigh large or heavy pallets or crates thanks to large weighing capacities (up to 3000kg).
 Many platform scales come with parts counting features that allow you to stack multiple crates rather than weigh each one individually.